2006 Thunder Bay municipal election

-The 2006 Thunder Bay municipal election was held on 13 November 2006 in Thunder Bay, Ontario to elect a mayor, 12 city councillors, trustees for the Lakehead District School Board, the Thunder Bay Catholic District School Board, the Conseil scolaire de district du Grand Nord de l'Ontario, and the Conseil scolaire de district catholique des Aurores boréales.
+The 2006 Thunder Bay municipal election was held on 13 November 2006 in Thunder Bay, Ontario, Canada, to elect a mayor, 12 city councillors, trustees for the Lakehead District School Board, the Thunder Bay Catholic District School Board, the Conseil scolaire de district du Grand Nord de l'Ontario, and the Conseil scolaire de district catholique des Aurores boréales.
 This election coincided with the 2006 Ontario municipal elections being held across Ontario.

 Thunder Bay City Council

-Voters are asked to elect a mayor, five at-large city councillors and seven ward councillors.
+Voters are asked to elect a mayor, five at-large city councillors and seven ward councillors to the Thunder Bay City Council.
 Of 86,914 registered voters, 33,196 votes were cast and 33,192 votes were counted.
 Voter turnout was the lowest in the city's history at 38.2%.

 Mayor

-Three candidates ran for the office of Mayor.
+Three candidates ran for the office of mayor.
 The incumbent, Lynn Peterson, was re-elected by a considerable margin.

 Councillors at-large

 Five councillors are elected at-large to sit on City Council.
 Fifteen people ran for the position in 2006.
 Each registered voter can choose up to five candidates.